SpencerHowell/spencerhowell.github.io/_posts/2019-8-10-What-I-Learned-At-My-First-Software-Engineering-Internship.md

 On the Android side of things, I was able to work extensively with building layouts, creating activities, utilizing fragments, and connecting them all together.
 Jumping into a large Android codebase was a challenge at first, but it allowed me to see how large apps are managed and how various features can be implemented.

 Going into the summer, I had no experience developing iOS apps (mostly because I don't have a macOS computer!)
 Therefore, I started with simple tickets to gain familiarity with the iOS framework and the Swift language.
-I was able to successfully complete a few of these simple tickets, and I hope to learn even more about native iOS development in future internships.
+I was able to successfully complete several tickets, and I hope to learn even more about native iOS development in future internships.

 My advice to other interns: pay attention to the little things!
 The style choices, design patterns, and best practices for the framework you are working within have been selected by the team for a reason.
 Learn as much as you can from the team about the technologies you are using.